-RESPONSE TO PARAGRAPH 30: To the extent the allegations in Paragraph 30 purport to describe the Termination Notice, EOG states that it speaks for itself, should be read as a whole, and provides only as stated therein.
+RESPONSE TO PARAGRAPH 30: EOG admits that the Termination Notice includes, without emphasis added, the language quoted in Paragraph 30.
+EOG further states that the Termination Notice speaks for itself, should be read as a whole, and provides only as stated therein.
 EOG denies all allegations not specifically admitted in this Paragraph.